 With the help of an experienced NJ personal injury attorney, you can recover financial compensation for the harm you suffered due to your accident.
-Ostroff Injury Law, led by Founding Partner Jon Ostroff and Managing Partner Rich Godshall, has won millions of dollars on behalf of accident victims.
+Ostroff Godshall Injury and Accident Lawyers, led by Founding Partner Jon Ostroff and Managing Partner Rich Godshall, has won millions of dollars on behalf of accident victims.
 In one landmark case, we won over $21.3m in verdicts and settlements against Greyhound Bus Company.
 This crash occurred on a major highway after the operator fell asleep with a bus full of passengers.

 If another person or company was responsible for your accident, reach out to a New Jersey personal injury lawyer from our firm.
 We will help you understand your legal options and fight for the compensation you are due.

 Personal injury claims are based on the legal principle of negligence.
 A person is “negligent” if they did something careless, reckless or when they had an implied or explicit duty to act responsibly and they failed to.
 If another party’s actions causes an accident that results in your injuries, you have the right to hold them liable for your losses.

 All these elements of a personal injury case based in negligence must be present in a particular scenario for you to recover compensation for your harm and losses.
 Each individual element can look different depending on the circumstances.
 For example, every motor vehicle driver has a “duty” to follow traffic laws and look out for other people around them.
 Any reckless or careless act directly leading to a collision is considered negligence.